patosai/gh60/README.md

 You will need to have avr-gcc.

 ## Flashing to the board
-Now I hope you flashed the LUFA DFU bootloader.
-I use `dfu-programmer` to upload the firmware; make sure you have that.
+Again, this firmware uses the LUFA USB stack so make sure you've got the LUFA bootloader on your atmega.

-`make flash` will do everything for you after you build the project.
-Takes like 5 seconds.
+`make flash` flashes the built firmware to the board.
 `make launch` will run the program on the board.
-It will boot into the program automatically unless you dun goof'd with your fuses.
+You can also just power cycle your GH60; the bootloader will automatically run the firmware unless you've changed your fuses.